Posts

 Image

-Puppetry as an ancient mode of mass communication holds immense potential even in this high tech era.
-The age-old folk art puppetry is the synthesis of various arts: sculpture, design, music, mime, dance and theatre, and the puppet itself.
-It is the crystallization of the imagination and magic of the puppeteer.
-Puppetry is one of most lively and successful folk theatrical forms in India.
-It is the most sophisticated enactments with boundless possibilities for revolution and creation. using puppets for educational purposes According to a scholar puppeteer Meher Rustom Contractor, “puppets have a subtle impact on simple audience which no human can achieve”.
-She has used puppets for over fifteen years to teach children physiology , hygiene ,civic ,history , geography and poetry, the subject s are conveyed to the children more vividly and are remembered more easily through t
+Puppetry, as an ancient mode of mass communication, holds immense potential even in this high-tech era.
+The age-old folk art of puppetry is a synthesis of various arts: sculpture, design, music, mime, dance, theatre, and the puppet itself.
+It is the crystallization of the puppeteer's imagination and magic.
+Puppetry is one of the liveliest and successful folk theatrical forms in India.
+It is among the most sophisticated enactments, with boundless possibilities for revolution and creation.

 Image